Home

 This social issue led to an idea of learning and preparing for death at a young age, no matter how cruel that might sound.
 The funeral companies started offering so-called mock funerals to help people value their lives and seek mercy and reconciliation with friends and family.
 Those who lived through this "deathly" experience say they reconsidered their lives.

 There are multiple companies offering fake funeral services across South Korea.
 The Hyowon Healing Center in Seoul is one of the most well-known places.
 It is backed financially by a funeral service company; thus, the fake funeral experience at the center is free of charge.
 After a short lecture and introduction video, participants are taken into a dimly lit hall adorned with chrysanthemums.
 They sit by their casket, often with tears in their eyes, and write their last testament.
-Then they put on burial shrouds and lie down in the coffins for about ten minutes.
+Then, they put on burial shrouds and lie down in the coffins for about ten minutes.
+The center operates from 9 am until 6 pm during the week and is closed on the weekends.

 Thinking about death to enjoy life is not a new concept.
 Numerous death cafes gained popularity around North America, Europe, and Australia.
-In such places, people are encouraged to chat about death openly.
+In such places, people are encouraged to chat about death openly, while enjoying tea and other beverages.
+The goal is the same—it's to come to terms with death and its inevitability.
+Almost 20,000 death cafe gatherings have been held by the Death Cafe non-profit organization, which hosts similar events throughout the whole world.

 Find hotels and airbnbs near Fake Funerals (Map)